-The Company was one of the first vertical lift operators in the U.K. to obtain International Organization for Standards ("ISO") 14001 certification, which certifies that our U.K. operations have an environmental management system ("EMS") in place that monitors, manages, and delivers continuous improvement at our bases of operations.
-Our Brazil operations are also certified with ISO 14001 and have continued the certification process that requires regular audits since 2018.
-In 2022, our corporate office obtained ISO 14001 certification.
-We aligned our enterprise-wide EMS with the ISO 14001 requirements, and the Company is strategically implementing this framework across our global operations.
-We also have undertaken proactive measures to lower aircraft emissions and reduce the environmental impact of our operations by monitoring operational practices to decrease our time running aircraft on the ground, utilizing a fleet of efficient and regularly maintained aircraft supported by current technologies, such as flight planning software for payload management, and by partnering with our customers to maximize seat utilization, thus reducing the number of flights required.
-We are actively developing a forward-looking strategy to improve the efficiency of our fleet and ensure alignment with customer contract terms.
-On the ground, we initiated the process of replacing inefficient, older support vehicles with electric vehicles (EVs) where feasible.
-Additionally, we encourage and assist our engine manufacturers, aircraft manufacturers, customers and other stakeholders to be early and leading adopters of sustainable aviation fuels ("SAF") as we encourage wider availability of these alternative fuels by our fuel suppliers.
+The Company was one of the first vertical lift operators in the UK to obtain International Organization for Standardization ("ISO") 14001 certification, which confirms the implementation of an environmental management system that monitors, manages, and delivers continuous improvement to systems and procedures at our UK bases of operations.
+Similarly, our Brazil operations and corporate offices have maintained ISO 14001 certifications since 2018 and 2022, respectively.
+We have also undertaken proactive measures to reduce aircraft emissions and reduce the environmental impact of our operations by monitoring operational practices to reduce our time running the aircraft on the ground, utilizing a fleet of efficient and regularly maintained aircraft supported by current technologies, such as flight planning software for payload management, and by partnering with our customers to maximize seat utilization, thus reducing the number of flights required.
+We are actively developing a forward-looking strategy to improve the efficiency of our fleet and help make sure it is aligned with customer contract terms.
+In addition, we are replacing inefficient, older support vehicles with electric vehicles, where available, and we encourage and assist our engine manufacturers, aircraft manufacturers, customers and other stakeholders to be early and leading adopters of sustainable aviation fuels ("SAF") as we encourage wider availability of these alternative fuels by our fuel suppliers.
 We have successfully flown limited sets of SAF-powered flights for our energy and search and rescue ("SAR") businesses in the North Sea.

-In addition, we have deepened our strategic relationships with multiple manufacturers to assist with the operationalization of electric vertical takeoff and landing, electric conventional takeoff and landing and short takeoff and landing aircraft, collectively known as Advanced Air Mobility ("AAM").
+In addition, we have deepened strategic relationships with multiple manufacturers to assist with the operationalization of electric vertical takeoff and landing and short takeoff and landing aircraft, collectively known as Advanced Air Mobility ("AAM").
 AAM is an emerging aviation system which utilizes aircraft that are primarily powered by hybrid and/or electric propulsion systems and is expected to support the reduction of operational emissions.
+Our extensive experience in